-- 1. An exiting player is a player who has been deemed out but who has not yet left the court. - 2.
-An exiting player must immediately drop all balls in their possession before moving from the spot on court they were in when they got called out.
-An official can assign a blue card if they deem the exiting player has passed a ball to another player or to the opponents. - 3.
+- 1. An exiting player is a player who has been eliminated but who has not yet reached the out box. - 2.
+An exiting player who was behind their attack line at the instant they were deemed to be out may pass any balls in their possession to their live teammates.
+Otherwise, an exiting player must immediately place all balls in their possession stationary on the spot where they were deemed to be out.
+An official may assign a blue card if they deem the out or exiting player has illegally passed or rolled a ball in any direction. - 3.
 Exiting players, in their process of leaving the court, must raise a hand in the air to indicate they are no longer in play. - 4.
 An exiting player must exit the court as quickly as possible over the nearest boundary line. - 5.
 Catching the deflection of the ball that hit them, in order to save themselves, is the only action allowed for a hit player before being deemed out.
 They may attempt to make this catch until the ball that hit them touches any other object, player or surface.
 They will not become an exiting player as long as they are still trying and able to catch the ball that hit them. - 6.
 Between being hit and catching the ball that hit them, player might be involved in different plays: if they are hit by another ball, they are immediately deemed out; if they catch a second ball before catching the first one, the catch is void; if they throw another ball, that second ball cannot eliminate opposition players but if it gets caught, the catch is valid.
 Additional penalties for throwing after being hit will be enforced. - 7.
 An exiting player must not intentionally impact play.
 Should an official determine that they have done so they will receive a yellow card.
 Examples of impact include interfering with balls, shielding players or throwing balls (note: if the officials considers the timings of hit and throw to be in such close range that the exiting player could not have reasonably been expected to halt the throw, this will not be punished). - 8.
-A ball that has hit an exiting player which hasn't been intentionally deflected by that player is still a live ball and can be caught or hit other players out.
+A ball that has hit an exiting player who is still on court and which hasn't been intentionally deflected by that player is still a live ball and can be caught or hit other players out. - 9.
+Once out of the court, an exiting player must take their place in the queue, behind any other teammates who have been eliminated earlier in the set.